Biota Research and Consulting, Inc.

 Professional Engineer

-Mr. Bailey specializes in hydraulic and hydrologic modeling, channel and floodplain design, water resource engineering, reclamation, restoration, and remediation.
-He has more than 14 years of professional experience in restoration engineering, water resources, and construction oversight.
+Mr. Bailey specializes in restoration design, channel and floodplain design, hydraulic and hydrologic modeling, water resource engineering, reclamation and civil engineering, bank stability, and remediation.
+He has more than 16 years of professional experience in restoration engineering, water resources, reclamation, and construction oversight.
 Professional capabilities include 1-dimensional and 2-dimensional steady state and non-steady state hydraulic modeling, flood frequency analysis, floodplain mapping, technical plan and specification development, generation of cost estimates, and project oversight and management.
 Mr. Bailey’s experience includes design of stream and river channels, design of fish passage structures and barriers, fish habitat restoration, stream diversion structures, bank reconstruction, sedimentation ponds, hydraulic structures including outlet works and fish passable diversions, flood frequency analysis, rainfall-runoff modeling, dam breach analysis, and reservoir routing.
 Mr. Bailey has functioned as a lead hydraulic researcher on stream stability and bank erosion studies in the United States, Canada, and Australia.

 Jeff Phillips